 Evan Wang (王潇)

 王潇/Evan Wang is the author of Slow Burn (Northwestern University Press, 2026), winner of the Drinking Gourd Poetry Prize and finalist for the Vinyl 45 Chapbook Prize, the 2025 National Youth Poet Laureate of the United States, the 9th Northeast Regional Youth Poet Laureate of the United States, the first Youth Poet Laureate of Montgomery County, Pennsylvania, and a 2025 Coca-Cola Scholar.
 His work appears in POETRY Magazine, The Kenyon Review, The Journal, RHINO, Sixth Finch, Waxwing, The Margins, Poet Lore, Fugue, The Harvard Advocate, and elsewhere, and was exhibited at the Montgomery County Community College.
 He is a two-time National YoungArts Winner in poetry, a Scholastic National Gold Medalist, a commended 2024 Foyle Young Poet of the Year, the 2023 Jacklyn Potter Young Poet, an alum of the Iowa Young Writers' Studio, the 2024 Pennsylvania Poetry Out Loud Runner-Up, longlisted for the Gregory Djanikian Scholars in Poetry, and winner of the 2022 Button Poetry Short Form Poetry Contest and the 2024 Fugue Poetry Prize, selected by Divya Victor.
-He serves as the editor-in-chief of Hominum Journal, an appointed member of the Montgomery County Commission for LGBTQIA+ Affairs, the director of the Montgomery County Youth Poet Laureate Program, and a member of the Indian Valley Arts Foundation Board of Directors, where he raised over $28,000 for arts programming.
+He served as the editor-in-chief of Hominum Journal, an appointed member of the Montgomery County Commission for LGBTQIA+ Affairs, the director of the Montgomery County Youth Poet Laureate Program, and a member of the Indian Valley Arts Foundation Board of Directors, where he raised over $28,000 for arts programming.
 Awarded the Joyful Abundance Emerging Artist Commissioning Award, he is currently working on creating a new choral piece premiering in June 2026 by the Mendelssohn Chorus of Philadelphia at Rodeph Shalom, the oldest Ashkenazic synagogue in the Western Hemisphere.
 Evan will be attending Harvard University in the fall.Evan has performed his work at various venues such as the U.S. Department of Education, Roosevelt Memorial House, Oval XP, Love Park, Miami Book Fair, Kelly Writers House, Free Library of Philadelphia, Philadelphia Convention Center, ArtWRKD, the State Museum of Pennsylvania, Chinatown Friendship Arch, and The Rotunda at the University of Pennsylvania.
 He was a featured artist at the Our America Now: Expressions of Freedom event and the Our America Now: World Refugee Day event as part of the Wawa Welcome America festival, the largest Fourth of July celebration in the country, performing with legendary poets such as Ursula Rucker, and was invited by Urban Word to attend the 2024 White House Youth Policy Summit, where Evan was among 90 young people across the country invited to the White House for the first-ever interagency Youth Policy Summit: Cultivating Possibilities.
 Evan was also a featured artist at the YèShì Chinatown Night Market, voted fifth best cultural festival in the nation by USA Today, and welcomed over 20,000 attendees.
 In 2021, he was included on the Expressions of Freedom Firework Soundtrack, which played during a firework show under the Ben Franklin Bridge in Philadelphia.
-In 2023, his poem, "Mother is a Verb," was featured on the Healing Verse Poetry Line.His work has been featured at and recognized by the White House, Button Poetry, NPR, the Princeton Prize in Race Relations, WXPN, NBC10, TEDx, the Miami Book Fair, WHYY, the National Foundation for the Advancement of Artists, the Alliance for Young Artists and Writers, the National Council of Teachers of English, Pennsylvania Educator Diversity Consortium, Philadelphia Contemporary, Urban Word NYC, Pennsylvania Senate, the Free Library of Philadelphia, Columbia University Press, the Montgomery County Community College, American Educational Research Association, Gregory Djanikian Scholars in Poetry, Bennington Young Writers Awards, Susquehanna University, Gwynedd Mercy University, The Word Works, Pennsylvania Governor Josh Shapiro, Pennsylvania Council on the Arts, Senator Amanda Cappelletti, Montgomery County Commissioner Jamila H. Winder, former Montgomery County Commissioner Kenneth E. Lawrence Jr., Philadelphia Chinatown Development Corporation, Poetry4Progress, Philly Loves Poetry, The Pulitzer Center, PhillyVoice, The Mercury, The Times Herald, The Reporter, the Interlochen Arts Academy, 1455 Literary Arts, Walt Whitman Birthplace Museum, the Moonstone Arts Center, and the ruth weiss foundation.
+In 2023, his poem, "Mother is a Verb," was featured on the Healing Verse Poetry Line.
+Additionally, Evan was celebrated at the United Nations Headquarters in New York City for the 2025 International Youth Day alongside changemakers from 84 different countries.His work has been featured at and recognized by the White House, Button Poetry, NPR, the Princeton Prize in Race Relations, WXPN, NBC10, TEDx, the Miami Book Fair, WHYY, the National Foundation for the Advancement of Artists, the Alliance for Young Artists and Writers, the National Council of Teachers of English, Pennsylvania Educator Diversity Consortium, Philadelphia Contemporary, Urban Word NYC, Pennsylvania Senate, the Free Library of Philadelphia, Columbia University Press, the Montgomery County Community College, American Educational Research Association, Gregory Djanikian Scholars in Poetry, Bennington Young Writers Awards, Susquehanna University, Gwynedd Mercy University, The Word Works, Pennsylvania Governor Josh Shapiro, Pennsylvania Council on the Arts, Senator Amanda Cappelletti, Montgomery County Commissioner Jamila H. Winder, former Montgomery County Commissioner Kenneth E. Lawrence Jr., Philadelphia Chinatown Development Corporation, Poetry4Progress, Philly Loves Poetry, The Pulitzer Center, PhillyVoice, The Mercury, The Times Herald, The Reporter, the Interlochen Arts Academy, 1455 Literary Arts, Walt Whitman Birthplace Museum, the Moonstone Arts Center, and the ruth weiss foundation.